Humanitarian Law Center: Nomination to the Nobel Prize

-American Congressmen Roger Wicker and Eliot Engel nominated the HLC together with Natasa Kandic for the Nobel Peace Prize in 2018.
-After the nomination, Natasa Kandic and the HLC were a target of a hatred campaign, organized by Serbian far-right group Serbian Party Oathkeepers, who painted buildings in Belgrade, calling Kandic a traitor of people.
-Many Serbian mass media, controlled by the government, also published articles with accusations towards Natasa Kandic in treason.
-Kandic herself expressed surprise at the nomination, saying that human rights work in the countries of the former Yugoslavia is moving very hard, so they feel oppressed and confused by this nomination.
+American Congressmen Roger Wicker and Eliot Engel nominated the HLC together with Nataša Kandić for the Nobel Peace Prize in 2018.
+After the nomination, Nataša Kandić and the HLC were a target of a hatred campaign, organized by Serbian far-right group Serbian Party Oathkeepers, who painted buildings in Belgrade, calling Kandić a traitor of people.
+Many Serbian mass media, controlled by the government, also published articles with accusations towards Nataša Kandić in treason.
+Kandić herself expressed surprise at the nomination, saying that human rights work in the countries of the former Yugoslavia is moving very hard, so they feel oppressed and confused by this nomination.